jenjwong/sandbox/README.md

-# Udacity Adaptive Page with Socket.io Chat Feature
+# Adaptive Page with Socket.io Chat Feature

 [This site is deployed on Digital Ocean at http://udacity.jenjwong.tech/](http://udacity.jenjwong.tech/)